Gary-XC/Journey-to-AI-Mastery/README.md

 3.30
 - Matrix Multiplication (20)
 - Finding the min, max, mean, and sum (23)
-- Reshaping, viewing and stacking (25)
+- Reshaping, viewing, and stacking (25)
-- Squeezing, unsqueezing, and permitting (26)
+- Squeezing, unsqueezing, and permuting (26)

  3.31
 - Selecting data (27)